 Renew your RRCA membership by January 1st of each year.
 Non-renewed clubs will be dropped from the group if they fail to renew during a 12-month period.
 Lapsed membership may affect your ability to access nonprofit status in the future.

 ALL nonprofit organizations are required to file a tax return annually with the IRS.
 Failure to submit annual tax returns may result in automatic revocation of nonprofit status by the IRS.
-The RRCA may NOT reinstate your organization if the IRS revokes your status.
+Due to Federal law, the RRCA may NOT reinstate your organization if the IRS revokes your status.